franciscoandres/headliner/README.md

-# Headline
+# Headliner

-Headline is an OOCSS tool
+Headliner is an OOCSS tool

 ## Todo